oscarlai1998/tp/docs/DeveloperGuide.md

 <sup>***Figure 3.4.1.1** UML class diagram for Module package*</sup>

-The following child classes are created to handle different types of modules based on the generic module type available in the university:
+The following child classes are created to handle different types of modules based on the categories of modules available to Information Security students in NUS:
 - `CoreModule`
 - `GeModule`
 - `ElectiveModule`